dotnet/runtime/docs/project/dogfooding.md

 ### Option 2: Self-contained

-In this case, the .NET Core runtime will be published along with your application.
+In this case, the .NET runtime will be published along with your application.

-1. You still need to install the prerequisite .NET Core SDK from above.
+1. You still need to install the prerequisite .NET SDK from above.
 2. Modify your .csproj to reference the nightly build of Microsoft.NETCore.App *and* make it self-contained by adding a RuntimeIdentifier (RID).